rosta99/EC601-Miniproject3/README.md

 # MongoDB vs. MySQL
 ### Description
-this is a report of comparision of Mongo DB and mySQL for EC601 mini project 3.
+This is a report of comparision of Mongo DB and mySQL for EC601 mini project 3.
 ### User story for store data
 #### MySQL
 * As a manager at a stock trading institution, I would like to use mySQL to manage our accounting system, which can handle multi-row transsctions.